 Having a questionable opinion about your ex-boss or previous employer indicates your dissatisfaction.
 New Employers hold all the good reasons to avoid hiring a depressed and dejected personality.
 How does a complaining person prove a productive employee?
 Employers network with each other and discuss issues of common interest.
 The interviewer might know your ex-boss holding a different opinion about him from yours.
 In that case, you will spoil your chance to win a new joining.

 People demand loyalty, and in the end, it pays.
 A lackluster attitude is not a way to make a place anywhere.
 Businesses need committed employees to join and stay.
 You might be the “best in the market” talent but let your employer decide.
 Never make a tall claim about your skills and qualifications.
 Let the performance speak it.

 Your work output speaks louder than your words of mouth.
 Sentences like “I’m the right fit for this job”, or “I’m a perfectionist”, will show your inner weakness.
-Never occur a word hinting yourself as an ambitious person looking for another opportunity.
-Avoid speaking that you are lined up for another interview somewhere else.
+Never mention a word hinting at yourself as an ambitious person looking for another opportunity.
+Avoid saying that you are lined up for another interview somewhere else.
 It clearly shows your disinterest in the job.
 Show them a mature attitude and professional strength.

 3. “I Need this job.”